 - If the review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization for standard requests.
-For expedited requests, we have 72 hours from the date we receive the decision from the review organization for standard requests. - If the review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug within 72 hours after we receive the decision from the review organization for standard requests.
+For expedited requests, we have 72 hours from the date we receive the decision from the review organization - If the review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Medicare Part B prescription drug within 72 hours after we receive the decision from the review organization for standard requests.
 For expedited requests, we have 24 hours from the date we receive the decision from the review organization - If this organization says no to part or all of your appeal, it means they agree with us that your request (or part of your request) for coverage for medical care should not be approved.
-(This is called "upholding the decision" or "turning down your appeal") - In this care, the independent review organization will send you a letter: - explaining its decision - notifying you of the right to a Level 3 appeal if the dollar value of the medical care coverage meets a certain minimum.
-The written notice you get from the independent review organization will tell you the dollar amount you must meet to continue the appeals process details on how to do this are in the written notice you get after your Level 2 appeal
+(This is called upholding the decision or turning down your appeal) - In this care, the independent review organization will send you a letter: - explaining its decision - notifying you of the right to a Level 3 appeal if the dollar value of the medical care coverage meets a certain minimum.
+The written notice you get from the independent review organization will tell you the dollar amount you must meet to continue the appeals process